kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-The presence of the `strictPodSelection: true` field in HPA specifications indicates that the feature is in use.
+The presence of the `podSelectionStrategy` field in HPA specifications indicates that the feature is in use.
 Additionally, the HPA status will include information about the pod selection strategy in use through the `podSelectionInfo` field, which can be examined to determine if strict pod selection is active for a given HPA.

 ###### How can someone using this feature know that it is working for their instance?